mikepack/pipes/README.md

 ## Usage

-Pipes assumes your conforming to the Resque API in your jobs, so you might have the following:
+Pipes assumes you're conforming to the Resque API in your jobs, so you might have the following:

 ```ruby
 module Writers